yohn-dezmon/udemy-react-2024/notes/section-06-forms/10-default-form-values.md

 - for onSubmit, in your handler, that's where you update the book and then call onUpdate with the updated book obj

 # Updates after watching solution

+- he called the function onEdit which is more consistent with BookEdit's name
+- he points out that in large applications, passing a function through a bunch of components that don't actually use it leaves room for confusion
+-